NimaTorbati/nuclei_annotation/README.md

 - Manually annotate the border for each object and press "T".
 To remove an object select the labeled number inside the object and then press "Delete" to remove an ROI
 - When you are done with all nuclei, save the outputs with ROI manager--> More --> Save
 - A zip file containing all ROI files will be created after saving the outputs (each ROI file represent one of the nuclei)
-- The created zip file can be later processed with Matlab (create labeled masks, binary masks, etc)
+- The created zip file can be later processed with Matlab or Python (create labeled masks, binary masks, etc.)
+- ROI files are essential for further analysis, but the overlay images in ImageJ can also be saved for visualization:<br>
+  1- select all ROI --> properties --> Fill color (e.g,. yellow) --> apply for all (this step in optional) 2- in ImageJ --> image --> overlay --> flatten --> save image

 ## Manual instance segmentation and classification with ImageJ
 Consider that we have two classes.
 The following instructions can be easily extended in case of more nuclei classes.